-The joint CEOS/CGMS Working Group Climate was founded in 2013 to enable all major space agencies to contribute via a coordinated CEOS and CGMS approach to the implementation of the architecture for space based climate monitoring.
-This joint working group, in addition to facilitating the implementation of the architecture, also provides a coordinated and unique voice for the response of space agencies to the GCOS and GFCS needs and plans.
+The Joint CEOS/CGMS Working Group Climate was founded in 2013 to enable all major Space Agencies to contribute via a coordinated CEOS and CGMS approach to the implementation of the Architecture for Climate Monitoring from Space.
+This joint working group, in addition to facilitating the implementation of the architecture, also provides a coordinated and unique voice for the response of Space Agencies to the GCOS and GFCS needs and plans.

-The over-arching goal of the CEOS/CGMS Working Group on Climate (WGClimate) is to improve the systematic availability of Climate Data Records including the GCOS ECVs through the coordinated implementation, and further development of the architecture for climate monitoring from space.
+The over-arching goal of the Joint CEOS/CGMS Working Group on Climate (WGClimate) is to improve the systematic availability of Climate Data Records including the GCOS ECVs through the coordinated implementation, and further development of the Architecture for Climate Monitoring from Space.
 More specifically, the coordination is designed to achieve three main objectives:

-- Provision of a structured, comprehensive and accessible view as to what Climate Data Records are currently available from satellite missions of CEOS and CGMS members, or their combination; - Creation of the conditions for delivering further Climate Data Records, including multimission Climate Date Records, through best use of available data to fulfil GCOS requirements (e.g. by identifying and targeting cross-calibration or re-processing gaps/shortfalls ); - Optimisation of the planning of future satellite missions and constellations to expand existing and planned Climate Data Records, both in terms of coverage and record length, and to address possible gaps with respect to GCOS requirements.
+- Provision of a structured, comprehensive and accessible view as to what Climate Data Records are currently available from satellite missions of CEOS and CGMS members, or their combination; - Creation of the conditions for delivering further Climate Data Records, including multi-mission Climate Date Records, through best use of available data to fulfil GCOS requirements (e.g. by identifying and targeting cross-calibration or reprocessing gaps/shortfalls);

+• Optimisation of the planning of future satellite missions and constellations to expand existing and planned Climate Data Records, both in terms of coverage and record length, and to address possible gaps with respect to GCOS requirements.